 I'd like to invite you to join my FREE Sous Vide Quick Start email course.
 It will help you make perfect meats, master searing, and discover the sous vide times and temperatures you need to make everyday food amazing...and impress your friends and family.
 Join Now!Follow On Facebook

-Sous Vide Back Ribs Times and Temperatures
+What is the Best Sous Vide Back Ribs Temperatures and Times?

 135°F for 1 to 2 Days (57.2ºC)